About the Centre for the History of Medicine

 The Centre is part of the Economic and Social History subject area within the School of Social & Political Sciences in the College of Social Sciences.
 We also have close ties with the Institute of Health and Wellbeing.
 It is based in the historic Lilybank House, one of the first building to be constructed on Gilmorehill.
 It retains many features dating from its redesign by the Scottish architect Alexander 'Greek' Thomson in the 19th century.

 The Centre has a reference library, computing facilities, and other equipment providing excellent support for research.
-We also run a series of research seminars and workshops, and an annual research forum, all of which bring in speakers from throughout the world.
+We run a series of research workshops and seminars with the Royal College of Physicians and Surgeons of Glasgow, and occasional symposia all of which bring in speakers from throughout the UK and further afield.

-Our researchers also have access to rich archival materials held locally by the Greater Glasgow Health Board, Glasgow University Archives, Glasgow City Archives and the Special Collections of the Glasgow University Library.
-Archives elsewhere in Scotland are also easily accessible.
+As well as the outstanding facilities of University of Glasgow Library and Archives and Special Collections, our researchers also have access to rich archival materials held locally by Royal College of Physicians and Surgeons of Glasgow, the Greater Glasgow Health Board, and Glasgow City Archives.
+Libraries and Archives elsewhere in Scotland are also easily accessible.

 Our Research Themes

 - Hospitals, the Medical Profession and Medical Education.